A Framework for Overparameterized Learning: Introduction

 \section{Introduction}

 Explaining the success of highly overparameterized models such as deep neural networks is a central problem in the theory of modern machine learning \citep{Belkin2021}.
 Classical theory would imply that such models are prone to overfit to the training data.
 On the contrary, practice shows that while this can happen at moderate overparameterization, around the interpolation threshold where a model is just expressive enough to perfectly fit the data, further increasing model capacity leads to better generalization performance.
-This so-called double descent phenomenon \citep{Belkinetal2019} is often attributed to the implicit regularization of gradient descent and its variants, which are widely used for the training of deep neural networks.
-Many theoretical works \citep{Oymaketal2019a, Liuetal2022} have been proposing that optimization problems in modern machine learning enjoy the so-called Polyak-{\L}ojasiewicz condition \citep{Polyak1963}, which can informally be described as strong convexity without convexity \citep{Karimietal2016}.
-This condition is closely linked to the positive definiteness of the neural tangent kernel \citep{Jacotetal2018, Liuetal2022}.
-Together with the Lipschitz gradient condition, this property implies linear convergence of gradient descent to a global optimum.
-Moreover, the particular optimum the algorithm converges to is one that is close to the initial point \citep{Oymaketal2019a}, a property which could potentially explain why models trained in such a manner enjoy excellent generalization performance.
+This so-called double descent phenomenon \citep{Belkinetal2019} is often attributed to the implicit regularization effect of gradient descent and its variants, which are widely used for the training of deep neural networks.
+Some theoretical works \citep{Oymaketal2019a, Liuetal2022} have been proposing that optimization problems in modern machine learning enjoy the so-called Polyak-{\L}ojasiewicz (PL) condition \citep{Polyak1963}.
+Together with the Lipschitz gradient (LG) condition, they imply linear convergence of gradient descent to a global optimum.
+Moreover, by implicit regularization, the particular optimum the algorithm converges to is one that is close to the initial point, a property which could potentially explain why models trained in such a manner enjoy excellent generalization performance.
+The PL condition is closely linked to the smallest eigenvalue of the neural tangent kernel (NTK) \citep{Jacotetal2018, Liuetal2022}.
+The concentration of the smallest eigenvalue of the NTK at initialization has been the subject of many works \citep{Montanarietal2020, Nguyenetal2021, Wangetal2021, Bombarietal2022}.
+The so-called lazy training phenomenon \citep{Chizatetal2019}, which is when a model behaves similarly to its linearization, is responsible for the smallest eigenvalue to stay positive along the optimization path, which has been shown to lead to global convergence.